Valentino Riroroko Tuki

 Valentino Riroroko Tuki (13 February 1932 — 29 July 2017) was a claimant to the Rapa Nui throne of Easter Island.
-He was the grandson of the last King Simeón Riro Kāinga, who died in 1899 and belonged to the Miru clan, descendents of the founder and first Ariki Mau of Rapa Nui, the legendary Hotu Matua.
+He was the grandson of the last King Simeón Riro Kāinga, who died in 1899 and belonged to the Miru clan, descendants of the founder and first Ariki Mau of Rapa Nui, the legendary Hotu Matua.

 Biography

 Riroroko was born on 13 February 1932 in Easter Island.
 He was the son of Juan Riroroko, the youngest son of Riro Kāinga, and Luisa Tuki.
 He married Andrea Servia in 1953.